briwa/dankyou/README.md

 Simple helper to iterate through a graph-like data structure.
 For now, the usage is focusing only on flowcharts.
 This is a work-in-progress project.
 It would still require a few things to be done before the first major version release.

-The name was shamefully stolen from a popular pop song.
-It was hard to come up with a proper name for this.

 ## Install
 ```bash
 npm install dankyou